YalunWangyw26347/eco395m-midterm-project/README.md

 (4) add top schools outside the US, when defining the Tiers;

 (5) using specific gender_guesser API for people with different features of name, or link Chat_GPT into this project to do the gender_guessing part if it can increase the accuracy of gender prediction.
 Also, delivering such a project with respect to another department will be meaningful, and we can make comparisons between departments in further study.

+(6) add the number of samples in analyze.

 <h3> Methodology </h3>
 In this project, we scrape our Ph.D. placement data from the economics department.
 We have 4 variables which are year, school, student’s name, and placement to restore the information we need to analyze.
 For“placement” variable, varies a lot among universities, so we have to make a list of words we want (like a professor, university, and so on), and a list of words we do not want(like postdoc, because we do not want to include postdoc samples into analysis).
 Then filter placements that have words we want and don’t have words we do not want, and add those samples in cleaned data.
 In addition, using gender_guesser API to get gender information.
 Then, classify universities into different tiers and add columns carrying tier information in the data set, and the final data is [[university name, year, student name, placement, gender, school_tier,placement_tier ]... ...]